 Disability Support Services

-Disability Support Services is committed to supporting IAIA’s mission to promote the artistic, intellectual, professional, cultural, and spiritual development of each individual student.
-In accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, IAIA is committed to providing otherwise qualified students with disabilities equal access to academic courses, programs, and college activities.
+The Disability Support Services Office is committed to supporting IAIA’s mission to promote the artistic, intellectual, professional, cultural, and spiritual development of each individual student.
+In accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, IAIA is committed to providing otherwise qualified students with disabilities equal access to academic courses, programs, and college activities

-Students in need of accommodations should self-identify to the Retention Director in the Student Success Center, who oversees the Disability Support Services program.
-After registering with our office, the Director will work with the student to identify accommodations that are appropriate to the student’s needs, academic program and campus life experience.
+Students in need of accommodations should self-identify to the Disability Support Services Office in the Student Success Center.
+After registering with our office, the Disability Support Services Office will work with the student to identify accommodations that are appropriate to the student’s needs, academic program, and campus life experience.
 In addition, the program provides regular training for faculty to address the in-class needs of the disabled student and acts as an advocate for the student.

 Process for requesting accommodations for a disability: